D3spina/J.A.R.V.I.S-Bot-Discord/README.md

 ## To start

+Download script and file (Images not provided) and add them to your bot

+### Installation

 Download all octgn image and put them in Images folder.
 Edit config file
   - Add your Bot Token
   - Add your serv ID
   - Add your welcome room bot ID
   - Add your location of OCTGN Image storage
-Push the script in the bot

-### Installation

-Download script and file (Images not provided) and add them to your bot

 ### Run

-on the CMD : python script.py
+on the CMD : python index.py
+or
+run start.bat

 ## Build with